UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Justification
 ^^^^^^^^^^^^^

-As the value present in the current accessCondition node is not associated with a controlled vocabulary and simply needs to be displayed to the user within the record, there is no reason to connect it with other accessCondition values.
+As the value present in the current :code:`accessCondition` node is not associated with a controlled vocabulary and simply needs to be displayed to the user within the record, there is no reason to connect it with other :code:`accessCondition` values.
 A note is sufficient for this use case.

-Xpath
+XPath
 ^^^^^

-accessCondition[@type="restriction on access"]
+:code:`accessCondition[@type="restriction on access"]`

 Decision
 ^^^^^^^^